-All the flavors of traditional lasagna (including noodles!) plus a few special extras make up the flavor profile of this ultimate lasagna.
+All the flavors of traditional lasagna (including noodles!) plus a few secret ingredients work together to create the robust flavor profile of this ultimate lasagna.

 Lasagna.
 Garfield’s favorite treat.
 The ultimate Italian comfort food.
 And one of my family’s (perhaps yours, too) most beloved meals.
 Unfortunately, when made in the typical traditional way, lasagna is a major bummer on your blood sugar.